jneimantokbox/annotation-widget/README.md

 ### Customizing Menu Items

-You can make use of the [default menu items](#default-menu-items) available in the toolbar, or you add customize menu items and their associated click events:
+You can make use of the [default menu items](#default-menu-items) available in the toolbar, or you can add customized menu items and their associated click events:

 1. [Adding Menu Items](#adding-menu-items)
 2. [Handling Menu Item Click Events](#handling-menu-item-click-events)